 Philippians 4:13

-Life Lesson: As outlined above, you benefit in multiple ways by breaking long-standing personal and team barriers.
-However, more importantly, you will help those around you believe in their God-given abilities and do things they never thought possible.
+Primary Insight: Breaking long-standing personal and team barriers benefits you in multiple ways.
+More importantly, it helps those around you believe in their God-given abilities and do things they never thought possible.

-Breaking a challenging barrier is the fuel of change for you and others.
-As the Bible says, "without a vision, the people perish."
+Breaking through challenging barriers drives change for you and others.
+Just like the Bible says, "Where there is no vision, the people perish."

-When you go after the vision of a significant personal best or something like a state championship, you not only learn how to work hard, you are inspired to try new things and innovate along the journey.
-Better ways of doing things are discovered.
+When you pursue a significant personal best or aim for something like a state championship, you not only learn to work hard, but you also become motivated to attempt new things and innovate throughout your journey.
+This helps you discover better methods of achieving your goals.

 Having a solid vision is the first step of making a breakthrough and going where other teams have never gone before.

-Life Lesson: Create a strong vision, a strong "why" behind your project or activity.
-A solid and worthwhile vision keeps you going when things get tough and bond your team together as you pursue a common goal.
+Primary Insight: Create a strong vision with a clear "why" for your project or activity.
+A solid and worthwhile vision drives you forward during tough times and unites your team as you work towards a common goal.

-One simple thing we do after a significant race is gathering in a circle to review what happened that day.
+After a significant race, we circle to review what happened that day.

-Each person, including the coach, starts by stating what went right.
-After everyone has a turn to speak, we go around the circle and note one improvement we can make for our next race.
+At the start of the meeting, each person, including the coach, shares one thing that went well in the previous race.
+After everyone had a chance to speak, we went around the circle and stated one thing we could improve for the next race.

-I credit this simple strategy for helping our girl's team win the state championship in their second year as a team.
-This one meeting after a challenging race helped turn our season around.
+I attribute part of the success of our girl's team winning the state championship in their second year to this simple strategy.
+One meeting after a challenging race helped turn our season around.
 We went from losing to the defending state champions by 99 points early in the season to winning the state championship by a few points.

 Every Great Barrier-Breaking Moment Starts With A Simple Idea To Improve Some Aspect Of Life.